developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 ## Screen Blanking

-EHS 4.1 (and later) supports screen blanking, which can automatically blacken or place a translucent overlay atop the device screen when the GPS system detects movement, disabling touch input.
+EHS 4.1 (and later) supports screen blanking, which can automatically place a black or transparent overlay atop the device screen when the GPS system detects movement, disabling touch input.
 Screen blanking is intended as a safety measure when EHS is used in vehicle applications.

 ### Requirements
 * **Supported only on GMS devices** with the Google Play service